University: The University of Cambridge

 Degree: MA Natural Sciences

 Intellectual property work can be divided into two main areas: hard and soft IP.
 ‘Hard’ IP relates mainly to patents, while ‘soft’ IP principally covers trademarks, copyright, design rights and passing off.
 IP barristers advise on issues such as infringement disputes, issues on validity of registered IP rights, and commercial agreements that deal either exclusively with IP rights or with IP rights in the wider context of larger commercial transactions.

-With a background in science and an interest in complex areas of law and “difficult problems”, Michael Edenborough QC recalls having to decide between IP and tax after receiving a pupillage offer in both areas of law: “I made my decision based on the fact that the subject matter of IP disputes is inherently more interesting.
+With a background in science and an interest in complex areas of law that raise “difficult problems”, Michael Edenborough QC recalls having to decide between IP and tax after receiving pupillage offers in both areas of law: “I made my decision based on the fact that the subject matter of IP disputes is inherently more interesting.
 You can barely walk a few metres without bumping into an IP right – for example the clothes we wear, the beverages we drink and the computers we use are all littered with IP rights (eg, copyright/designs, trademarks and patents) – IP considerations are literally everywhere.”

 Difficult points of law

-Now, with over 25 years’ experience (and 10 years as a silk), Michael continues to find joy in his work as an IP barrister.
-He specialises in all aspects of IP law and practice, in particular “trade marks and passing-off, copyright and designs, patent and confidential information.
+Now, with more than 25 years’ experience (and 10 years as a silk), Michael continues to enjoy his work as an IP barrister.
+He deals with all aspects of IP law and practice: “trade marks and passing-off, copyright and designs, patents and confidential information.
 I also deal with plant varieties, geographical indications, moral rights, database rights and data protection issues.”
-IP is very international in nature, with many cases having a multijurisdictional aspect, be it the validity of pan-EU rights or infringing activity in several countries.
+IP is very international in nature, with many cases having a multijurisdictional aspect (eg, infringing activities in several countries).